 Our research framework is rooted in Indigenous ethics policies, including the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), Tri-Council Guidelines (a joint policy from Canada's three federal research agencies), and RCAP ethical research guidelines.
-In particular, we will follow the principles of free, prior, and informed consent (FPIC) and the First Nations Information Governance Committee's principles of OCAPTM: Ownership, Control, Access, and Possession.
+In particular, we will follow the principles of free, prior, and informed consent (FPIC) and the First Nations Information Governance Committee's principles of OCAP: Ownership, Control, Access, and Possession.8 stemming from non-Indigenous cultural frameworks.
+This kind of respectful research builds relationships of trust.

 Applying these guidelines to the National Inquiry means that we will respect Indigenous worldviews, jurisdiction, and collective rights, while incorporating local and traditional knowledge into our research processes.
-We will include Indigenous analysis and perspectives while limiting misinterpretation stemming from non-Indigenous cultural frameworks.
-This kind of respectful research builds relationships of trust.
+We will include Indigenous analysis and perspectives while limiting misinterpretation